grongor/van-greph/README.md

   -f, --file=FILE       For -f it treats next FILTER as a file from which to
-                        read the patterns, for --file it does the same thing but takes FILE directly (FILTER must be omitted) --bg, --background    Next matched FILTER will have its background colored instead of foreground as usual --COLOR               Uses COLOR as a color for next FILTER (instead of
+                        read the patterns, for --file it does the same thing but takes FILE directly (FILTER must be omitted) -k, --keep-colors     Keeps colors present in the input data.
+Otherwise, the colors are reset before processing the input.
+  --bg, --background    Next matched FILTER will have its background colored
+                        instead of foreground as usual --COLOR               Uses COLOR as a color for next FILTER (instead of